Antwerp Zoo: Animals and exhibits

-All the animals in the zoo and Planckendael combined consume about 41 tons of fish, 52 tons of meat, 37 tons of apples, 36 tons of carrots, 128 tons of hay, 4,000 litres of milk, 23,000 eggs, and 10,000 loaves of bread [in what period?].

 The zoo used to have a dolphinarium called the Aquaforum.
-At the time of its building, one of the most modern of its kind.
+At the time of its construction, it was one of the most modern of its kind.
 Over the years, however, the infrastructure was considered far too small and dated.
 The zoo's urban location prevented any expansion and meant the society could not build a new one.
-In 1999 the two dolphins were relocated to the Duisburg Zoo in Germany because of the new national standards for exhibits, with the exhibit too shallow to keep housing dolphins.
-The Aquaforum now hold sea lions, which are much less demanding.
+In 1999, the two dolphins were relocated to Duisburg Zoo in Germany because of the new national standards for exhibits, with the exhibit too shallow to keep housing dolphins.
+The Aquaforum is now home to sea lions, which are much less demanding.